 - The student must have participated in at least one Academically Related Activity* to receive an opt-out refund.

 - The refund will be made from any funds in excess of direct charges to the college.
-If the student’s Federal Pell Grant does not completely cover the student’s direct charges, an opt-out refund will not be available.
+If the student’s Federal Pell Grant or Federal Student Loans do not completely cover the student’s direct charges, an opt-out refund will not be available.

 - The enrollment period refund amount will be limited to 1) the book component of the student’s COA as determined by Barton’s FAO; and 2) calculated by the student’s current attending credit hours of enrollment:

-- The student’s opt-out refund will be reduced if the Federal Pell Grant less the direct charges is less than the published book charges.
+- The student’s opt-out refund will be reduced if the Federal Pell Grant and Federal Student Loans less the direct charges is less than the published book charges.

 *Examples of Academically Related Activities—